Be on the safe side

 Share the path

 Shared paths are identified by signage with images of a pedestrian and a bike.
+They provide a great way to get around for cyclists and pedestrians, whether you walk, run, roll or ride.

 When riding on a shared path, always make sure you: